jfirebaugh/jfirebaugh.github.com/source/_posts/2012-04-30-how-to-securely-bootstrap-json-in-a-rails-view.markdown

 comments: true
 categories: [Rails, Security, XSS]
 ---
-A common pattern with client-side MVC applications is to embed the data for an base set of models in the initial page instead of making a separate AJAX request to load them.
+A common pattern with client-side MVC applications is to embed the data for a base set of models in the initial page instead of making a separate AJAX request to load them.
 In a Rails application, this is typically done by interpolating the result of a call to `to_json` in the view.
 The [Backbone.js docs](http://backbonejs.org/#FAQ-bootstrap)